corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-cordapp.md

 Look for the `Started Server in X seconds` message &mdash; don’t rely on the % indicator.

-3. Repeat the command for to create the server for Party B:
+3. Repeat the command to start the server for Party B:
 * Unix/Mac OSX: `./gradlew runPartyBServer`
 * Windows: `gradlew.bat runPartyBServer`